Loopring/DEX-API-V3/tpls/en/websocket/overview.md

 1. In one unsubscription request, if there are any configuration errors, the entire unsubscription request fails;
 1. If the top-level `unsubscribeAll` is `true`, all previous subscriptions will be canceled; if the per-topic `unsubscribeAll` is `true`, then all subscriptions to that topic will be canceled;
 1. If `sequence` is provided, the relayer will use the same sequence number in its response.
+1. Subscribe up to 20 topics in total.

 #### Heartbeat